TTecLinc/peilinyang/_pages/research.md

 Hello, I'm Peilin.

-Always keep up enthusiasm for utilizing a variety of tools to explore the phenomena of the real world!
+_Stay hungry.
+Stay foolish.
+Always keep up enthusiasm for utilizing a variety of tools to explore the phenomena of the real world!_

 ### Research Interests
 - Macroeconomics